 The Fair Credit Reporting Act (FCRA) (PDF) gives you the right to see your credit records and correct any mistakes.
 The Fair and Accurate Credit Transactions Act (FACTA) helps you protect your credit identity by allowing you to receive a free credit report once a year from each of the three nationwide consumer credit reporting companies.
 A rule based on these laws also helps you limit the number of solicitations you get from companies that want to sell you credit-related services.
 This rule requires companies to

 Learn more.
-Read Privacy: What You Do Know Can Protect You on the Federal Trade Commission website.
+Read about identity theft, credit reporting, fair credit reporting on the Federal Trade Commission website.

 You have probably received privacy notices in the mail from banks, other financial institutions, or insurance companies.
 Those notices explain what personal financial information the company collects about you, how the company protects your information, whether the company intends to share your information with other companies, and what you can do to limit that sharing.
 Two federal laws cover your personal financial privacy: The Fair Credit Reporting Act (PDF) and the Gramm-Leach-Bliley Act.
 Learn more.
 Read Privacy Choices for Your Personal Financial Information on the Federal Trade Commission website.